stonkiometry/Final-Project-Report/README.md

 ## Proposal
 We wish to use microcontrollers to control a chemical reaction.
 As an example we have chosen Titration.
 This is mainly because this is a slightly less complicated chemical reaction, with a stable endpoint following which no reaction will occur.
 The link to our complete proposal: https://github.com/harishramesh98/Project_Team_Stonkiometry/blob/7acee29b5e772328fcbecf8f17a8a46d4d0e9c68/Proposal/ESE_5190_PROJECT_PROPOSAL_TEAM_STONKIOMETRY.pdf

+## Functionality to be implemented as a part of the proposal
+Primary Objectives:
+- Firstly we want to be able to sense the color change.
+- We want to be able to rotate open and close the burette's knob.
+Secondary objectives:
+- Automate reading the amount of liquid dispensed by the burette.

 ## Components used:
 ### 1. RP2040
 <img src=https://user-images.githubusercontent.com/38978733/205590895-fba17c42-1fa2-400a-8e27-4175002fcc75.jpg width="200" height="200"/> <img src=https://user-images.githubusercontent.com/38978733/205590897-ba245065-50f3-4131-baf4-95f8df0171a4.jpg width="200" height="200"/><br>